pingcap/docs/data-migration/migrate-sharding-mysql-tidb-above-tb.md

 4. After starting the migration task, you can check the progress by using either of the following methods:

-   - View progress via the keyword `progress` in the `grep` log.
-By default, the data refreshes every 5 minutes.
+   - Use `grep` tool to search the keyword `progress` in the log.
+By default, a message reporting the progress is flushed into the log file every 5 minutes.
    - View progress via the monitoring dashboard.
 For more information, see [TiDB Lightning Monitoring]( /tidb-lightning/monitor-tidb-lightning.md).

-After the migration finishes, TiDB Lightning will exit automatically.
-To make sure that the data is migrated successfully, check for `the whole procedure completed` among the last 5 lines.
+After the importing finishes, TiDB Lightning will exit automatically.
+To make sure that the data is imported successfully, check for `the whole procedure completed` among the last 5 lines in the log.

 > **Note:**
 >
-> Whether the migration is successful or not, the last line will always show `tidb lightning exit`.
-It just means that TiDB Lightning quits normally, and does not guarantee that the task is completed successfully.
+> Whether the migration is successful or not, the last line in the log will always be `tidb lightning exit`.
+It just means that TiDB Lightning quits normally, and does not guarantee that the importing task is completed successfully.

 If you encounter any problems during migration, see [TiDB Lightning FAQs](/tidb-lightning/tidb-lightning-faq.md).

 ## Step 3.
 (Optional) Use DM to perform incremental replication

-To migrate the source database to TiDB based on the binlog from a specified position, you can use TiDB DM to perform incremental replication.
+To replicate the data changes based on binlog from a specified position in the source database to TiDB, you can use TiDB DM to perform incremental replication.

 ### Add the data source

-Create a new `source1.yaml` file, and add the following content:
+Create a new data source file called `source1.yaml`, which configures an upstream data source into DM, and add the following content:

 {{< copyable "" >}}